-Form CT-186-E, Telecommunications Tax Return and Utility Services Tax Return, or Form CT-186-EZ, Telecommunications Tax Return - Short Form, must be filed by a corporation that provides telecommunication services.
+Form CT-186-E, Telecommunications Tax Return and Utility Services Tax Return, must be filed by a corporation that provides telecommunication services.
 The corporation must pay an excise tax on its gross receipts from the sale of telecommunication services under Article 9 section 186-e.

-Form CT-222, Underpayment of Estimated Tax by a
+Form CT-222, Underpayment of Estimated Tax by

-Corporation, is used to inform the Tax Department that the corporation meets one of the exceptions to reduce or eliminate the underpayment of estimated tax penalty pursuant to Tax Law, Article 27, section 1085(d).
+a Corporation, is used to inform the Tax Department that the corporation meets one of the exceptions to reduce or eliminate the underpayment of estimated tax penalty pursuant to Tax Law, Article 27, section 1085(d).

-Form CT-240, Foreign Corporation License Fee Return, must be filed by any foreign corporation (organized outside New York State) that is doing business in New York State in order to pay the license fee based on capital stock.
+Form CT-240, Foreign Corporation License Fee Return,

+must be filed by any foreign corporation (organized outside New York State) that is doing business in New York State in order to pay the license fee based on capital stock.
 This return must be filed when the corporation files its first franchise tax return, or if capital stock employed in New York State has increased since the last license fee report was filed.

-CT-3-S-I (2011) Page 3 of 12
+CT-3-S-I (2012) Page 3 of 12

-Form CT-399, Depreciation Adjustment Schedule, must
+Form CT-399, Depreciation Adjustment Schedule,

-be filed to compute the allowable New York State depreciation deduction if you claim: 1) the federal accelerated cost recovery system (ACRS) depreciation or modified accelerated cost recovery system (MACRS) deduction for certain property placed in service after December 31, 1980, or 2) a 30%/50% federal special depreciation deduction for certain property placed in service on or after June 1, 2003, in tax years beginning after December 31, 2002.
+must be filed to compute the allowable New York State depreciation deduction if you claim: 1) the federal accelerated cost recovery system (ACRS) depreciation or modified accelerated cost recovery system (MACRS) deduction for certain property placed in service after December 31, 1980, or 2) a 30%/50% federal special depreciation deduction for certain property placed in service on or after June 1, 2003, in tax years beginning after December 31, 2002.